Symmetry-breaking signatures of multiple Majorana zero modes in one-dimensional spin-triplet superconductors: Computation of the BDI invariant

-Rotating the Hamiltonian by the unitary matrix where $U$ is constructed using the eigenvectors of the second term in Eq.~\ref{hchain-arnab}, decouples it into three sectors with modified chemical potentials of $(\mu' \pm \sqrt{2}\,t_y, \mu')$.
+where $U$ is constructed using the eigenvectors of the second term in Eq.~\ref{hchain-arnab}, decouples it into three sectors with modified chemical potentials of $(\mu' \pm \sqrt{2}\,t_y, \mu')$.
 Each of these sectors has a chiral symmetry operator of the form $\sigma_y\, \tau_y$, which can be used to define an invariant

-for each sector, where $\mu'=\mu-2(t_x+t_y)$.
-These sectors belong to class BDI with chiral symmetry, $\mathcal{S} = \sigma_y\tau_y$.
+for each sector, where $\mu'=\mu-2 \left (t_x+t_y \right)$.
+These sectors belong to class BDI with chiral symmetry, $\mathcal{S} = \sigma_y\, \tau_y$.
 Fig.~\ref{1dnano}(b) exhibits the sum of the invariants for the three sectors.

 \end{widetext}